apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

 - Documentation

   - Describe more details on deployment options and tuning
-  - Provide scripts and guides to install remote as service (systemd)
+  - Provide scripts and guides to install edge components as service (systemd)
   - Extend Helm-Chart for needed support